We may earn money or products from the companies mentioned in this post.

-- Earthquake Preparation for Caring for Elderly Parents and Other Senior Citizens – Folsom’s Right At Home has great tips and round-up on just this topic.
+- Earthquake Preparation for Caring for Elderly Parents and Other Senior Citizens – AgingCare.com has great tips and round-up on just this topic.

 - KayeSwain.com – for that matter, my real estate website has an article from last year’s National Preparedness Month With FEMA – It’s Time To Prepare!
 National Preparedness!
-And that article includes, bwahahahahaha – prepping for a Zombie Apocalypse!!!
+And that article included, bwahahahahaha – prepping for a Zombie Apocalypse!!!
 (From a CDC educational program that has been retired.
 BUT the picture keeps hanging around – sounds just like a Zombie, doesn’t it?) 😛

 Be Prepared – Kids and Grandkids

 Ready.Gov resources , including a cute Pedro the Penguin, to help kids learn how to be prepared as well.

 Recommended Earthquake Safety Actions For Parents and Care Providers of Young Children & Infants

 Be Prepared – Pets